m-lab/ndt-server/spec/ndt7-protocol.md

 1. SHOULD use the [locate.measurementlab.net](
 https://locate.measurementlab.net/) server-discovery web API;

-2. MUST query for the `ndt7` mlab-ns tool (see below for a description of how a real request would look like);
+2. MUST query for the `ndt7` locate.measurementlab.net tool (see below for a description of how a real request would look like);

 3. MUST set `User-Agent` to identify themselves;